 The effects of work-related stress on our brains has been well studied over the past several years.
-One example: a new Finnish study shows the connection between work-related burnout and changes in brain activity when performing stressful tasks.1 In North America, multiple studies report that more than 60% of employees say they experience “high levels of stress, extreme fatigue, and feeling out of control.”
+One example: a new Finnish study shows the connection between work-related burnout and changes in brain activity when performing stressful tasks.
+In North America, multiple studies report that more than 60% of employees say they experience “high levels of stress, extreme fatigue, and feeling out of control.”

 What Does Caregiver Burnout Look Like?

-In a post entitled, “The effects of caregiver stress on the body and brain,” the Alzheimer’s Care Resource Center points out that the pressures of caregiving often impacts “mind, mood and overall physical health.”3 The article also points out that the degree of burnout can be related to the caregiver’s individual situation and even genetic traits, including “gender, education level, financial circumstances, and previous mental conditions.”
+The signs of caregiver burnout mirror many of the common symptoms of stress and depression.
+In a post titled, “The Effects of Caregiver Stress on the Body and Brain,” the Alzheimer’s Care Resource Center points out that the pressures of caregiving often impacts “mind, mood and overall physical health.”
+The article also points out that the degree of burnout can be related to the caregiver’s individual situation and even genetic traits, including “gender, education level, financial circumstances, and previous mental conditions.”